isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Flag uses of `final`.

 ## <a name="Rh-virtual-default-arg"></a>C.140: Do not provide different default arguments for a virtual function and an overrider

 ##### Reason

-That can cause confusion: An overrider do not inherit default arguments..
+That can cause confusion: An overrider do not inherit default arguments.

 ##### Example, bad

-    class base {
+    class Base {
     public:
         virtual int multiply(int value, int factor = 2) = 0;
     };

-    class derived : public base {
+    class Derived : public Base {
     public:
         int multiply(int value, int factor = 10) override;
     };

-    derived d;
+    Derived d;
-    base& b = d;
+    Base& b = d;

     b.multiply(10);  // these two calls will call the same function but d.multiply(10);  // with different arguments and so different results